dilaouid/FandomScraper/README.md

 ### Key Features

--   Rapid and Simple Retrieval: FandomScraper offers a fast and straightforward approach to fetching information from any Fandom wikia.
+-   Rapid and Simple Retrieval: FandomScraper offers a fast and straightforward approach to fetching informations from any Fandom wikia.

 -   Scalability: While the current number of wikias is hardcoded, FandomScraper allows for effortless and speedy addition of new wikias.

--   Database Integration: The `withId` option enables the storage of character information in a database.
+-   Database Integration: The `withId` option will help you to store character informations in a database.

-Feel free to explore FandomScraper and leverage its capabilities for efficiently gathering information from various Fandom wikias.
+Feel free to explore FandomScraper and leverage its capabilities for efficiently gathering informations from various Fandom wikias.